The Best Coffee Tampers In The UK 2022

 I have to say, I do like the unusual look of this tamper from Espresso coffee Gear.

-Yes, I’m sad, we’ve already ascertained that – nevertheless there’s quite a big difference between this tamper and the majority of others, which is that the rosewood deal with flares out.
+Yes, I’m sad, we’ve already ascertained that – however there’s quite a big difference between this tamper and a lot of others, which is that the rosewood handle flares out.

 Check Price - Amazon UK